-When it comes to saving time, here at ContactMonkey we take pride in helping internal communicators send internal emails from the comfort of the email tool they’re familiar with.
+At ContactMonkey we take pride in helping internal communicators save time on internal emails.
+We do that by helping them work from the comfort of the email client they’re familiar with.

-For many of them that tool is Outlook and our plugin allows internal communicators to send internal emails in 3 easy steps while staying in Outlook:
+For many corporate communicators that tool is Outlook.
+That’s why our plugin allows internal communicators to send responsive HTML internal emails and newsletters in three easy steps while staying in Outlook:

 - Select your distribution lists, dynamic distribution groups or upload CSV file